Sertraline (as sertraline hydrochloride)

 sexual problems, painful erection

-frightening dreams, yawning, teeth grinding, increased or decreased appetite, impaired concentration
+frightening dreams, yawning, teeth grinding, increased or decreased appetite, impaired

 excessive and/or abnormal movements